northeastern-rc/rc-public-documentation/docs/source/09_classroom/01_class_use.md

 You and/or your students can either submit a [Get Assistance with Research Computing] ticket or email <rchelp@northeastern.edu>.

 <!--LINKS-->

-[Discovery Classroom Use Request]: https://bit.ly/NURC-Classroom
+[discovery classroom use request]: https://bit.ly/NURC-Classroom
-[Discovery Cluster Software Request]: https://bit.ly/NURC-Software
+[discovery cluster software request]: https://bit.ly/NURC-Software
-[Get Assistance with Research Computing]: https://bit.ly/NURC-Assistance
+[get assistance with research computing]: https://bit.ly/NURC-Assistance
-[How to Download a List of Student Email Addresses from Canvas]: https://service.northeastern.edu/tech?id=kb_article&sys_id=0f84a740db20901084ba5595ce961981
+[how to download a list of student email addresses from canvas]: https://service.northeastern.edu/tech?id=kb_article&sys_id=0f84a740db20901084ba5595ce961981
-[Introduction to Open OnDemand (OOD)]: ../08_using-ood/01_introduction.md
+[introduction to open ondemand (ood)]: ../08_using-ood/01_introduction.md
-[Using Module]: ../04_software/02_modules.md
+[using module]: ../04_software/02_modules.md